Vyral/amy-kite-recruiting/_posts/2022-02-03-how-to-create-a-good-routine.md

 {% include excerpt.html %}

 As a real estate agent, you must have a routine to be successful.
-If you wake up in the morning and don't know what you're going to do, you're not going to be very productive.**&nbsp;**
+If you wake up in the morning and don't know what you're going to do, you're not going to be very productive.

 **Instead, if you create a routine and stick to it every day, you will accomplish a lot.** It might start with meditation or exercise, but afterward, start making phone calls, doing follow-ups, generating leads, talking to the agent on the other side, scheduling showings, etc.